GrosSacASac/JavaScript-Set-Up/js/tricks.md

 ```

-Array destructuring syntax can be used to swap variables;
+## Array destructuring syntax can be used to swap variables

 ```
 let a = 5;